The Internal Model Principle of Time-Varying Optimization: Introduction

 \textit{Related works.} The literature on methods for time-varying optimization is mainly divided into two classes of solutions.
 The first class consists of methods that do not utilize any model of the temporal variability of the problem~\cite{EH-RW:15,SF:20,SS:12,RD-AB-RT-KR:19}; instead, they seek to solve a sequence of static problems.
-Several established approaches belong to this class, including the online gradient descent method~\cite{MZ:03} and the online Newton step algorithm~\cite{EH-AA-SK:07} -- see~\cite{EH:16} and references therein.
-Because the temporal variability of the problem is unknown (or ignored), algorithms in this class can make a decision only \textit{after} each variation has been observed, thus incurring a certain `regret.'
-Mathematically, these techniques are capable of reaching only a neighborhood of an optimizer~\cite{AS-ED-SP-GL-GG:20}, and exact tracking is out of reach in general for these approaches.
-In contrast, the second class of methods uses a model of the temporal evolution of the problem to seek to exactly track optimal trajectories~\cite{YL-GQ-NL:18,AR-KS:13,AJ-AR-SS-KS:15,OD-NH-PJ:17}.
-Particularly celebrated is the prediction-correction algorithm (see~\cite{YZ-MS:98} and the recent work~\cite{MF-SP-VP-AR:17}), whereby at each time a prediction step is used to anticipate how the optimizer will evolve over time, and a correction step is used to seek a solution to each instantaneous optimization problem.
+Several established approaches belong to this class, including the online gradient descent method~\cite{MZ:03} and the online Newton step algorithm~\cite{EH-AA-SK:07}---see~\cite{EH:16} and references therein.
+Because the temporal variability of the problem is unknown (or ignored), algorithms in this class can make a decision only \textit{after} each variation has been observed, thus incurring a certain {\it regret}.
+Mathematically, these techniques are capable of reaching only a neighborhood of an optimizer~\cite{AS-ED-SP-GL-GG:20}, and exact tracking is out of reach in general for these approaches. \blue{This may not be surprising, as it has been recognized recently that these algorithms can be interpreted as basic integral controllers~\cite{IN-MB-LM-GN:23}.} Moreover, suitable assumptions need to be made to provide convergence guarantees for these methods; we refer to~\cite{AS-ED-SP-GL-GG:20,EH:16} and references therein for a detailed discussion.
+In contrast, the second class of methods uses a model of the temporal evolution of the problem to exactly track the optimal trajectories~\cite{YL-GQ-NL:18,AR-KS:13,AJ-AR-SS-KS:15,OD-NH-PJ:17}.
+Particularly celebrated is the prediction-correction algorithm (see~\cite{YZ-MS:98}, the recent work~\cite{MF-SP-VP-AR:17}, and the discrete implementations~\cite{AS-AM-AK-GL-AR:16}), whereby, at each time, a prediction step is used to anticipate how the optimizer will evolve over time, and a correction step is used to seek a solution to each instantaneous optimization problem.
 We refer to~\cite{AS-ED-SP-GL-GG:20} for a recent overview of the topic.
-Recent years have witnessed a growing interest in this problem: \cite{AD-VC-AG-GR-FB:23} uses contraction to study these methods; \cite{MM-JB-JS-PT:24} uses sampling to estimate the temporal variability of the problem; a recent survey on analyzing optimization algorithms using tools from control has appeared in~\cite{AH-ZH-SB-GH-FD:24}; constrained optimization problems are studied in~\cite{AS-ED:17}.
-Despite these efforts, the fundamental question of what is the basic algorithm structure that enables exact asymptotic tracking remains unanswered.
+Recent years have witnessed a growing interest in this problem: \cite{AD-VC-AG-GR-FB:23} uses contraction to study these methods; \cite{MM-JB-JS-PT:24} uses sampling to estimate the temporal variability of the problem; a recent survey has appeared in~\cite{AH-ZH-SB-GH-FD:24}; constrained optimization problems are studied in~\cite{AS-ED:17}; recent works~\cite{RR-AM-UV:22,YS-CC-XZ-WC:24,RR-AM-UV:23,KG-DP:20} have modified these methods to achieve fixed-time convergence.
+With respect to this body of literature, which assumes precise knowledge of the temporal variability of the problem (see detailed discussion in Section~\ref{sec:prob_formulation_a}), our focus here is to answer the following fundamental question: what is the least-restrictive information that is needed to track, asymptotically with zero error, the optimizer of a time-varying problem?
+To the best of the authors' knowledge, a rigorous answer to this question is missing in the literature.